Consensys/doc.goquorum/docs/Concepts/Security/Framework/Overview.md

 ---
-description: Security Framework overview
+description: Security framework overview
 ---

-# Security Framework
+# Security framework

 The Goal of this framework is to provide an in-depth reference to Quorum and Decentralized Applications (dApps) security best practices.